rfieldspittman/100-days-of-code/log.md

 ### Day 4: January 4, 2020

 **Today's Progress**
+Worked on Applied Accessibility section in freecodecamp.org.
+Hosted a template to be used for my portfolio using Github Pages.

 **Thoughts**
+It is hard to do much on days I work.
+I think I will leave the freecodecamp stuff for days where I work.

 **Link to work**
+none

 ### Day 5: January 5, 2020

 **Today's Progress**
+Finished on Applied Accessibility section in freecodecamp.org.
+Researching possible small JavaScript projects.

 **Thoughts**
+Added some goals to the top of this document.

 **Link to work**
+none

 ### Day 6: January 6, 2020